nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 To downgrade the NuoDB Admin Tier after this happens, the corresponding `raftlog` backup for each AP should be restored.
 If there is no backup the NuoDB domain state should be reset which will require all database processes to be restarted.

-Kubernetes will not automatically perform a rollback if a rollout is stuck and the pods using the new image don't become _ready_.
+Kubernetes will not automatically perform a rollback if a rollout is stuck and the pods using the new image don't become _ready_ or the cluster doesn't have enough resources for the new Pods to be scheduled.
 To manually roll back a Helm release use `helm rollback <release>` command.
 This will roll back the release to the previously used Helm Chart version and previous NuoDB image.
 For example, the below command will roll back the _database_ Helm release.